rodoufu/mbooks/README.md

 It doesn't need to keep all the book from the `Source` So the `Source` is sending only the `k` registers from the Orderbook in a sorted vector.
-This way the merger leverages that the updates are sorted so it can use the merge step of the merge sort to just keep the `k` registers (from the current exchange) it needs, which would cost `O(e k)` comparisons.
+This way the merger leverages that the updates are sorted, so it can use the merge step of the merge sort to just keep the `k` registers (from the current exchange) it needs, which would cost `O(e k)` comparisons.

 It keeps `k` orders for each exchange, so `e * k` in total, that would change the time complexity to `O(e k)` where e is the number of exchanges,